 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-The attached schedule summarizes uncorrected misstatements of the financial statements.
-Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+Management has corrected all such misstatements.
+The following material misstatements detected as a result of audit procedures were corrected by management: in-kind revenues and expenses.